Miranda Butler

 Public and Administrative

-Miranda works in a broad range of public law areas, including unlawful detention, community care, healthcare provision, trafficking, and prison law.
+Miranda is a leading public law junior specialising in unlawful detention, migrants’ rights, healthcare, trafficking, and immigration.
 Much of her work involves strategic claims and policy challenges.
 She is regularly instructed in complex judicial review claims at all levels.
-She was shortlisted as Immigration Junior of the Year in 2023 and is ranked in Chambers and Partners 2024 and Legal 500 for both Administrative Law and Immigration.
+She was shortlisted as Legal Aid Junior of the Year in 2024, Immigration Junior of the Year in 2023 and is ranked in Chambers and Partners and Legal 500 for both Administrative Law and Immigration.

 Miranda has particular expertise in policy challenges and cases with a strategic element.
-She was recently led by Alex Goodman KC in SPM v SSHD, a Court of Appeal challenge to the lack of in-person legal advice for immigration detainees and is working with him on a strategic challenge to the placement of asylum seekers at Wethersfield accommodation centre by the Home Office.
+In 2024 she appeared in a strategic challenge to the Home Office’s policy regarding the provision of emergency accommodation to immigration detainees, which led to that policy being amended.
+She was recently led by Alex Goodman KC in SPM v SSHD, a Court of Appeal challenge to the lack of in-person legal advice for immigration detainees and currently led by him on a strategic challenge to the placement of asylum seekers at Wethersfield accommodation centre by the Home Office (MJ and ors v Secretary of State for the Home Department (AC-2024-LON-000189).
 In 2023 she successfully represented victims of trafficking in PM v SSHD, a challenge to the cessation of support for victims of trafficking during the pandemic, led by Samantha Knights KC.

 Miranda has substantial experience in public inquiries.
 She has worked on the Covid Inquiry, led by Fiona Scolding KC.
 She previously represented a large number of infected and affected individuals in the Infected Blood Inquiry, working with Fiona Scolding KC and Hannah Gibbs.
 Miranda has a particular interest in medical law and for several years taught medical law at LSE University.
 She has written extensively on healthcare claims in the immigration context.